 Chronic skin conditions, including eczema, acne, psoriasis, etc. have an internal cause, and according to Ayurveda, these are caused by imbalances in the blood, lungs, and liver.

-Ayurveda provides long-lasting and holistic remedies such as using only natural remedies like plant and herb extracts to treat skin-related allergies.
+Ayurveda provides long-lasting and holistic home remedies for allergies such as using like plant and herb extracts to treat skin-related allergies.

 According to Ayurveda’s perspective, most of the skin disrupted toxins arise from excess blood tissue which together with plasma nourishes the skin.
 The plasma becomes imbalanced when we consume hot food items, alcohol, work excessively, expose to the sun, etc. All these are attributes to pitta dosha.
 It is said that Pitta dominant individuals experience more skin problems than Vata or Kapha.